 It has been shown in studies that L-theanine can affect the brain, evidenced by electroencephalography experiments.
 L-theanine promotes alpha wave activation in our brain which reflects the ability to relax without lethargy.

 How to prepare:

 Use half a tablespoon of powdered leaves or dried green leaves in 1 cup of warm water.
-Boil the water until leaves have settled to the bottom.
+Boil the water until the leaves have settled to the bottom.
 Before drinking, strain the liquid.
 You should boil green tea at a specific temperature, too high can result in a bitter taste.
-Instead, use water which heats 160 to 180-degrees Fahrenheit (70-82 degrees Celsius) to brew green tea.
+Instead, use water that heats 160 to 180 degrees Fahrenheit (70-82 degrees Celsius) to brew green tea.

 Enjoy your morning with a cup of warm green tea and relieve your stress throughout the day.
 Select the particular flavor of green tea to make yourself fresh and relaxing.

 Rosehips are high in antioxidants and other phytonutrients, making them popular while used in cooking and herbal tea blends.
 Rosehip includes several anti-inflammatory properties and serves as a natural analgesic.
 It helps to ease discomfort and reduce anxiety.